devinshields/h2odocs/source/tutorial/kmeans.rst

 To generate a prediction (assign the observations in a data set to a cluster) select K-means Apply from the Score drop down menu.
-Specify the model you wish to apply and the .hex for the data you would like to apply it to, and press submit.
+Specify the model to be applied and the  .hex for the data you would like to apply it to, and press submit.

 Here cluster assignments have been generated